About Manhattan College

-The College continues to realize the objectives stated in its first catalog by maintaining a full range of programs in the liberal arts and sciences, combined with professional programs in engineering, business and education.
-The quality of the undergraduate programs is demonstrated in many ways, for example, in the presence on campus of chapters of prestigious honor societies such as Phi Beta Kappa, Sigma Xi and Tau Beta Pi.
+The College continues to realize the objectives stated in its first catalog by maintaining a full range of programs in the liberal arts and sciences, combined with professional programs in engineering, business, and health professions.
+The quality of the undergraduate programs is demonstrated in many ways, for example, in the presence on campus of chapters of prestigious honor societies such as Phi Beta Kappa, Sigma Xi, and Tau Beta Pi.

 Over the years, Manhattan College has seen many changes, and yet it maintains its deep commitment to its heritage and ideals.
-What was a predominantly Christian Brothers faculty has become predominantly lay, and includes a significant percentage of women.
+What were a predominantly Christian Brothers faculty has become predominantly lay and includes a significant percentage of women.
 The College became coeducational and accepted its first women undergraduate students in 1973.
 Currently, women comprise almost half of the full-time undergraduate student body.

-With the opening of Horan Hall (1990) and its twin, East Hill (2008), the College completed a major transformation from a majority-commuter to a majority-residential college.
+With the opening of Horan Hall (1990) and its twin, East Hill (renamed Lee Hall) (2008), the College completed a major transformation from a majority-commuter to a majority-residential college.
 Manhattan College now offers a four-year guarantee of resident housing and 80 percent of the student body chooses to live on or near campus.
-Currently, the College has a student body of approximately 3,500 — 2,900 undergraduates and 600 graduate and continuing education students.
-The student-faculty ratio is 12:1.
+Currently, the College has a student body of approximately 3,500 — 2,900 undergraduates and 500 graduate and continuing education students.
+The student-faculty ratio is 11:1.

 Recognition and Membership